flybywiresim/docs/docs/a32nx-briefing/ovhd/ac.md

     - If &#916;p < 1 psi : The outflow valve opens to about 50 % when under automatic control.
 It does not automatically open when it is under manual control.
 Emergency RAM airflow is directly supplied to the mixer unit.
 - OFF: The RAM air inlet closes.

+### ENG 1 and ENG 2 BLEED

+- ON: Bleed valve opens if:
+    - Upstream pressure is above 8 psi.
+    - APU BLEED pushbutton switch is off or APU bleed valve is closed.
+    - There is no onside wing or pylon leak, and no overpressure or over temperature has been detected.
+    - The ENG FIRE pushbutton has not been popped out.
+    - The engine start valve is closed.
+- FAULT: This amber light comes on, and an ECAM caution appears, if:
+    - There is an overpressure downstream of the bleed valve.
+    - There is a bleed air overheat.
+    - There is a wing or engine leak on the related side.
+    - The bleed valve is not closed during engine start.
+    - The bleed valve is not closed with APU bleed ON.
+    It goes out when the ENG BLEED pushbutton switch is OFF if the fault has disappeared.
+- OFF: The bleed valve and HP valve close.
+The white OFF light comes on.

+### APU BLEED

+- ON: The APU valve opens if N > 95 % and there is no leak in the APU or in the left side bleed.
+(If there is a leak on the right side, the x-bleed valve closes.)
+      The blue ON light comes on.
+- OFF: The APU valve closes.
+- FAULT: This amber light comes on, and an ECAM caution appears, when the system detects an APU leak.

+### X-BLEED selector

+- AUTO: The crossbleed valve is open if the APU bleed valve is open.
+The crossbleed valve is closed if the APU bleed valve is closed or, in case of a wing, pylon, or APU leak (except during engine start).
+- OPEN: The crossbleed valve is open.
+- CLOSE: The crossbleed valve is closed.

 ---

 Back to [Flight Deck](../flight-deck.md)